-The Avanti MO7082MB Rotary Dial 700-watt Microwave is conveniently sized at 0.7 cubic feet, meaning it won’t take up a lot of space on the countertop.
+The Commercial Chef Counter Top Rotary Microwave Oven is conveniently sized at 0.6 cubic feet, meaning it won’t take up a lot of space on the countertop.
 It’s ideal for senior citizens because of its basic design and control features.
 A lot of them are living in smaller apartments, which are easier for them to maintain, so space is an important consideration.

 Do you have a cramped kitchen?
 Keep your small kitchen clean and organized with these easy tips!